Use ONNX model converted from TensorFlow to recognize hand-written digits with ibm-watsonx-ai

 and paste it below

-Tip: You can also use SDK to prepare the space for your work.
+SDK to prepare the space for your work.
 More information can be found here.

 Action: Assign space ID below

-space_id = 'PASTE YOUR SPACE ID HERE'
+space_id = 'ENTER YOUR SPACE ID HERE'

 You can use list